Bulk Bag Handling Equipment

 Some of the common issues experienced on vacuum conveyors in the transportation of material include:

 The most common reason for vacuum conveyors stopping is blockages.
 This happens when material, which can be of different shapes or sizes, is caught in between the gears or along the pathway of the belt.
 The smaller material causes jamming and clogging of the systems.
-Bigger material causes blockages in the system that are much more visible.
+Bigger material causes blockages in the system that are are much more visible.

 Regular checks for weak points, sharp edges, and holes in the conveyor belt can help in identifying potential blockages ahead of time.